cdl-geneseo/geneseo-dictionary/F/Fountain.md

 # Fountain

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Fountain

 Created by  Unknown User (kla8) on Nov 19, 2012

 n.
 Pronunciation: Amer. / faʊn.tɪn 1.
 An ornamental structure in a pool or lake from which one or more jets of water are pumped into the air.2.
 Specifically, the fountain in the center of Main Street in Geneseo.
 “Last night I saw someone jump in the fountain after we went to the IB.”K. Andryshak, 2012